Vassalware/vassalware.github.io/content/post/running-csharp-in-an-in-game-developer-console-with-roslyn.md

 ---
 title: "Running C# in an in-game Developer Console with Roslyn"
+description: "Supercharge your in-game developer console with C# scripting!
+Using the Roslyn Scripting API, we'll turn a string of C# code into an invocable delegate in just one line.
+Then, we'll go further and compile our C# commands asynchronously, then invoke them on the update thread."
 date: 2018-03-04
 tags: ["C#", "game-dev", "roslyn", "scripting"]
 draft: false